 Robert Mapplethorpe is probably my newest influence.
 Once I was introduced to his images of flowers, I began examining this area of his work.
 What struck me was that the flower images were really all about design elements – something so elementary in my studies of photography, but it made me realize this is more where I want to be in my own work.
 I think maybe that was where I was drawn all along, but just needed a push to remember design elements and abstraction is what I really want to explore in my new work.

-Okay, I lied.
 There's a fifth artist I have to mention.
-I just realized with the exception of Mapplethorpe, these artists all work in black and white only.
-Although I used to shoot black and white negative film for awhile, my work is clearly alot about color now which comes from my studies of Elliot Porter's work.
+With the exception of Mapplethorpe, these artists all work in black and white only.
+Although I used to shoot black and white negative film for awhile, my work is clearly a lot about color now which comes from my studies of Elliot Porter's work.
 His use of color photography inspired me to return to color and to use color as a major component of the image.

 As for equipment, I shoot almost exclusively with my macro lens when photographing fine art or commercial objects.
 I used to shoot slide film with a 4x5 medium format Mamiya 645, which was stunning.
-I have been shooting with a digital SLR for awhile, and just upgraded to a Nikon D800, which I love. "
+I now work with a Nikon D800 DSLR and love it.